gy21cdl/gy21cdl.github.io/GEOG5003M_README.txt

 3. Expected outputs:
     a.
 Scatter chart of agents, coloured individually and displayed on environment background in a seperate window.
 The animation will show how the agents move and the eaten "paths" will be displayed.
+This will also have a GUI button "Run Model" from the dropdown at the top left hand corner.
     b.
-Printed shared neighberhood values between agents (sharing).
+Print shared neighberhood values between agents (sharing)

+4. Notes
+    Due to time contratins, please consider model8 (Animations) completed and model 9 (GUI-Web Scraping) partically completed and attempted.
+The current issues that I was working through in model9 include:
+	a.
+I was able to build the GUI output but the model runs automaticaly and does not run again when the button is pressed.
+        b.
+I began to work through the web scraping section of the practical but ran out of time to complete.
+I have included the building blocks for this section but have commented them out so that model9 runs without error messages.
         c.
-"Finished" printed on closing the seperate window.
+The model runs, but takes some time to process and seems to not reset after completion - I needed to restart the kernel to begin the model again at this time.

-4. Licencing
+5. Licencing
     MIT License

     Copyright (c) 2022 - clambert